Google BigQuery

 When using web authoring or publishing to the web, you can’t use multiple Google BigQuery accounts in the same workbook.
 You can have multiple Google BigQuery account connections in Desktop.

 When publishing flows, the credentials that you use to connect to Google BigQuery in your Input step must match the credentials that are set up in the Settings tab in the My Account Settings page for Google BigQuery in Tableau Server or Tableau Cloud.
-If you select different credentials or no credentials in your authentication setting when publishing the flow, the flow fails with an authentication error until you edit the connection for the flow in Tableau Server or Tableau Cloud to match those credentials.
+If you select different credentials or no credentials in your authentication setting when publishing the flow, the flow will fail with an authentication error until you edit the connection for the flow in Tableau Server or Tableau Cloud to match those credentials.

 Web authoring with Internet Explorer 11 and Edge